springfall2008/batpred/docs/config-yml-settings.md

 ### REST Interface inverter control

 - **givtcp_rest** - One per Inverter, sets the REST API URL ([http://homeassistant.local:6345](http://homeassistant.local:6345)
-is the normal one).
+is the normal one for the first inverter).
 When enabled the Control per inverter below isn't used and instead communication is directly via REST and thus bypasses some issues with MQTT.
 If using Docker then change homeassistant.local to the Docker IP address.

 To check your REST is working open up the readData API point in a Web browser e.g: [http://homeassistant.local:6345/readData](http://homeassistant.local:6345/readData)